sdhanemkula/aws-documentation/security_info/compute/lambda.md

 * Lambda concurrent function level limits

-## Vpc endpoint policy (ETS)
-VPC endpoint policy will NOT be created by ETS team for a given account.

-**TODO:Need to understand this more**

 ## Lambda Role security
 According to AWS documentation if we specify a role no lambda cloudformation policies will be applied thus any developer policies attempting to override security will not be assumed.